kds3228/IDS2024S/hw/5/README.md

 1. The quantifiable features of the resulting graphics.
+Position
 2.
 3.
 4.